-Post

-We only use this when we need to.
+Post We only use this when we need to.
 We'll consider mail has been delivered within 1 day of sending it to your address.
 Some of these channels are secure and some are not (e.g. email and instant messaging).

-Phone

-We'll only use this in certain circumstances.
+Phone We'll only use this in certain circumstances.
 We consider that you've received texts immediately.
 Please don't disclose any of your confidential information through unsecure channels.

-Email

-We'll use this most of the time.
+Email We'll use this most of the time.
 We consider that you've received the email immediately.
 We'll use the most recent contact details you have given us.

-We may contact you via secure message if you're registered for internet banking.
+Do tell us if any of your contact details change.
+Secure Message We may contact you via secure message if you're registered for internet banking.

-Secure Message

 We consider that you've received the secure messages immediately.

-Other communication channels

-Where you initiate communication with us through that channel first or ask us to communicate with you using that channel Do tell us if any of your contact details change.
+Other communication channels Where you initiate communication with us through that channel first or ask us to communicate with you using that channel